Celiac disease & Ehlers-Danlos: What’s the Connection?

 The Ehlers Danlos Society Logo

-There was a 2011 paper which indicated that Celiac was much more common than expected in people with hypermobile EDS.
+In terms of Celiac, a 2011 paper indicated that was much more common than expected in people with hypermobile EDS.
 [1] 19% had positive Celiac serology (bloodwork), and 16% agreed to a biopsy, and those 16% were confirmed to have Celiac disease.
 Notably, the sample size for this study was small—it was only 31 people—however, 16% is much higher than the expected prevalence of Celiac disease, which is ~1%.

-Most recently, in 2021, a case control report looked at people with all types of EDS, and found that Celiac disease was one of the most common GI conditions associated with EDS, and the association was much stronger than in controls–with a 5.47 odds ratio.
-The study did not break out EDS subtypes, however.
+Most recently, in 2021, a case control report looked at people with all types of EDS, and found that Celiac disease was one of the most common GI conditions associated with EDS.
+People with EDS who were hospitalized had a 5.47 odds ratio of having Celiac than controls who were hospitalized for other reasons.
+The study did not break out EDS subtypes, though.
 [3]

-So, while the percentages and the details may still be a question, clearly there is some link between Celiac disease, EDS and Hypermobility Spectrum Disorders.
-And it is worth noting that while EDS is quite rare, HSD is common; 2-3% of the population.
+So, while the percentages and the details may still be a question, clearly there is some link between Celiac disease, and EDS/HSD.
+And since hEDS/HSD affects 2-3% of the population, this should be on every health professional’s radar.

 Footnotes